 - Make the peanut sauce: Combine all the ingredients (hoisin sauce, peanut butter, red curry paste (optional), lime juice, honey and water).
 Stir well with a spoon to mix until the mixture is smooth and uniform.
 Sprinkle chopped roasted peanuts on top.

 - Serve.
 Serve the skewers on a plate with peanut sauce and lime wedges.
-Sprinkle roasted peanuts and chopped parsley on top.
+Sprinkle roasted peanuts and chopped cilantro on top.

 - Space the skewers evenly.
 Do not overlap the skewers at any time when grilling.
 You can turn them occasionally to achieve even cooking and grill marks on both sides.